Mont Alto has two studio CD recordings of silent film music.

 DELICIOUS LITTLE DEVIL (1919) (on the Beyond the Rocks DVD)

 An extra on the Milestone release of the long-lost Valentino/Swanson film Beyond the Rocks, Delicious Little Devil is a lively and entertaining early comedy.
-Mae Murray stars as a poor Irish girl who -- to get a job as a cabaret dancer -- assumes the identity of a scandalous womand of the world.
+Mae Murray stars as a poor Irish girl who -- to get a job as a cabaret dancer -- assumes the identity of a scandalous woman of the world.
 She falls in love with millionaire Rudolph Valentino, whose father worries about her assumed bad reputation -- but it's even harder to establish her innocence!
 A lively ragtime-era score is based on the original cue sheet, and includes several dance numbers.

 "I was also very pleased with the second film on this DVD, namely The Delicious Little Devil from 1919 in which Valentino stars opposite Mae Murray; another popular star of the silent era.
 While Valentino plays the usual appealing role of the lover, it is Mae Murray, in my opinion, who steals the show in this surprisingly entertaining film with her vibrant, energetic and expressive manner.
 The musical accompaniment chosen for each film is of a very high standard..." -- Barbara Burkowski, amazon.com